-GURPS Centurion: Quintus
+GURPS Centurion: In my introduction

 Gugh.
 So this is yet another long neglected series that hasn't seen any new material since 2011.
 But it's received good traffic despite that, and as a GURPS fan I've always wanted my blog to have a hefty chunk of GURPS material on it.
 Now I'll throw down some mandrake, wiggle my toes, stretch out my fingers, and we'll see if I can bring back the GURPS Centurion project.